jarirepo/pool-game-2d/README.md

 # pool-game-2d
-Implementation of the classic [8-ball][eight-ball] pool game for the HTML5 canvas.
+Experimental implementation of the classic [8-ball][eight-ball] pool game for the HTML5 canvas.

 - Using TypeScript, SASS with Parcel Bundler
 - Using [Matter.js][matter-js] to handle the physics